GuidoRocco/Watson-text-to-speech-demo/README.md

 # Watson-text-to-speech-demo

+> Wait, Repository incomplete - I'm working on it.

 > This is a WPF Application that calls the Watson Text to Speech service via Node-RED in order to convert a written text to a .wav file that is streamed on the client's browser.

 In order to ensure the correct functioning of the application, you need a IBM Cloud account with the following services: